freekrai/jolt/README.md

 ```

 ### Utility Functions
-There are a lot of other useful routines in the library.
-Documentation is still lacking but they're very small and easy to figure out.
-Read the source for now.
+There are several utility routines in the library as well:

 ```php
 <?php